NTDC Network Experiences 911 Tripping During Last Winter - UrduPoint

 NTDC Network Experiences 911 Tripping During Last Winter

-The National Transmission & Despatch Company (NTDC) transmission network faced 911 tripping during peak winter season last year due to heavy fog, smog and industrial pollutions

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Oct, 2019 ) :The National Transmission & Despatch Company (NTDC) transmission network faced 911 tripping during peak winter season last year due to heavy fog, smog and industrial pollutions.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Oct, 2019 ) :The National Transmission & Despatch Company (NTDC) transmission network faced 911 tripping during peak winter season last year due to heavy fog, smog and industrial pollution.

 Out of total, 177 tripping were reported on 550kV and 734 tripping on 220kV transmission lines respectively,sources told.